Why did Jesus choose 12 disciples?

 So this is how the 12 apostles of the Saviour died and lived their lives, according to Holy Scripture or Church tradition.

-I hope you found relevant facts about their lives.
+I hope you found relevant facts about their lives if you don’t mind.
 Have a good day!